VisualCop/fullscreenshooter/README.md

 const basePath = join(process.cwd(), "screenshots");
 const fullscreenshooter = await Fullscreenshooter.create({
   basePath,
-  navbarOffset: 61,     // offset for sticky navbar
+  navbarOffset: 61,     // offset for sticky navbar (optional)
-  unreveal: true,       // if page has reveal effects this will scroll it way to the bottom before making screenshots
+  unreveal: true,       // if page has reveal effects this will scroll it way to the bottom before making screenshots (optional)
   widths: [350, 1500],
   puppeteer: page
 })